-Preston Stone, an up-and-coming businessman in Santa Fe, will not be granted the permit to build his hotel and restaurant unless he is married to a respectable woman.
+Preston Stone, up and coming businessman in Santa Fe will not be allowed the permit to build his hotel and restaurant unless he is married to a respectable woman.
 He is the child of a prostitute and the owner of a gambling house and saloon.
 Not respectable enough on his own to get the nod from the Town Council.
 When Miranda comes to his saloon looking for a job, Preston knows she is the one to help him.
 He offers her a job as his bookkeeper, but with the condition that she marry him first.
 No amount of persuasion on her part will change Preston's mind.
-It’s the job and marriage, or nothing at all.
+Job and marriage, or nothing at all.

 Will her past deeds wipe away the happiness within her grasp, or must she run again?

 Callie Hutton captures the essence of the late 1800's old west in this captivating story that will grab you from the first page!